CAFE Outstanding Dissertation Award

 Include "CAFE Dissertation Award" in the subject line.

-Once the nomination package has been sent, the Chair of the Awards Committee will respond to the candidate and the candidate’s faculty supervisor confirming receipt.
+Once the nomination package has been received, the Chair of the Awards Committee will respond to the candidate and the candidate’s faculty supervisor confirming receipt.
 If you do not receive confirmation, please contact the Chair.
 Incomplete or late submissions will not be considered.
 All nominations will be kept confidential.
 The committee reserves the right not to issue the award in the absence of a nomination that meets the award criteria.

 The award winner will receive: